jaketeater/website-diff-with-prowl-alerts/README.md

-# Website Diff with Push Notifications Via Prowl
+# Website Diff with iOS Push Notifications Via Prowl
 This bash script monitors a webpage for changes.
 When changes are found, it sends a push notification via Prowl and archives the new version of the web page.
 This is a simple script that downloads the url, peforms a diff and reports on any changes.

 # Installation